NSE Symbol: | BSE Code: | ISIN: | Sector:

-In accordance with the provisions of the Companies Act, 1956 and the Articles of Association of your Company, Mr. Jorge Carbajal and Mr. Akshay Chudasama, Directors of the Company are due to retire by rotation at the ensuing Annual General Meeting of the Company and being eligible, offer themselves for re–election.
-The Board of Directors of your Company are of the opinion that their continued association with the Board will be beneficial to the Company and recommend their re–election.
+In accordance with the provisions of the Companies Act, 2013, Rules framed thereunder and the Articles of Association of your Company, Mr. George Nigel John Clemons (Mr. Clemons), Director is due to retire by rotation at the ensuing Annual General Meeting and being eligible, offers himself for re–election.
+Your Board is of the opinion that continued association of Mr. Clemons with your Board will be of immense benefit to your Company and, therefore, recommends his re–election.

 STATUS OF BATANAGAR PROJECT

 Further to the status reported in the earlier Annual Reports, regarding an Integrated Township Project at Batanagar, West Bengal being developed by Riverbank Developers Private Limited (RDPL), the erstwhile Joint Venture Company of the Company, your Board would like to inform you that the Government of West Bengal, Land & Land Reforms Department, vide their letter dated January 29, 2015 confirmed to Riverbank Holdings Private Limited [since merged with Riverbank Developers Private Limited (RDPL)] that the obligations of your Company pertaining to the Order of the Government of West Bengal dated April 6, 2006 and Memorandum dated August 25, 2014 as amended vide Memorandum dated November 28, 2014 would be of RDPL and the obligations of your Company stand satisfied.
 RDPL has been given time up to March 31, 2017 to fulfill the requirements of the aforesaid Memorandums issued by the Government of West Bengal.